Summary for Arctosa fulvolineata (Araneae)

 Please log on and add a note on this species

 About this speciesRecorded altitude range

-The species is confined to a few saltmarshes around the Solent and in Langstone Harbour on the south coast, and from the coasts of north Kent, Essex and Suffolk, with an old and recent record from Scolt Head, Norfolk.
-Such a large spider might be considered unlikely to be overlooked.
-It has been recorded regularly near Faversham in north Kent recently, and was found to be fairly numerous at the Blythburgh Estuary in Suffolk.
+The species is confined to saltmarshes in the South and East of England.
+It has been found around the Solent and Langstone Harbour on the south coast, from the coasts of north Kent, Essex and Suffolk, with an old and recent record from Scolt Head, Norfolk and recently on a tidal stretch of the River Taw in North Devon.
+For such a large spider it is easily overlooked due to its specialised habitat and nature.
+It has been recorded regularly near Faversham in north Kent, and was found to be fairly numerous at the Blythburgh Estuary in Suffolk.
 Although Cooke (1961) reported considerable numbers at Colne Point and the marshes bordering the Stour Estuary at Wrabness, it was not found again at Colne Point despite extensive searches until a survey undertaken in 2004, although it has also been found in Essex at Haven Point near Foulness and Skippers Island in Hamford Water.
 Elsewhere in Europe it has been recorded from France, Spain, Portugal, Italy and Corsica.

 Habitat and ecology